Your RV Water System Explained

 It's NOT the same hole that you use to stay hooked up to water as we talked about above.

-The opening for the fresh water tank fill has a totally separate entry point.
+The opening for the water tank fill has a totally separate entry point.

 NOTE: Some RVs (mainly motorhomes) do not have a potable water fill port.
-Instead, they have a valve that redirects water coming in from the city water inlet to the fresh water tank.
+Instead, they have a valve that redirects water coming in from the city water inlet to the clear water tank.

 One other way you can fill water holding tanks is with portable water containers or bladders.